‘Content is king’ might just be the most overused phrase in digital marketing, but there’s a perfectly good reason for that.

 Q: What if I’m not good with technology/don’t understand HTML?

-A: Don’t worry – today’s blogging platforms are extremely user-friendly and require no knowledge of HTML to use.
-All popular blog platforms have a visual mode, so that the code is hidden as you write articles.
-In fact, you can edit posts and add images as you would in your favourite word processor.
+A: Don’t worry - today’s blogging platforms are extremely user-friendly and require no knowledge of HTML to use.
+All popular blog platforms have visual editors, so that the code is hidden as you write articles.
+In fact, you can usually edit posts and add images as you would in your favourite word processor.

 Q: How often should I post?